Overview: MA in Applied Anthropology/MPH

 • ANTH 5210 Anthropology and Public Health

-Culminating experience in Medical Anthropology and Public Health (Applied Thesis) - 6 hours
+Culminating experience in Medical Anthropology and Public Health (Capstone) - 6 hours

 Master's of Public Health - 36 hours